kostiantyn-solianyk/readme_front_react/README.md

     yarn add redux-thunk
     ```

+- **Forms**

+    **[Formik](https://jaredpalmer.com/formik/docs/api/formik)** - Is a component that helps you with building forms.
+It uses a render props pattern made popular by libraries like React Motion and React Router.
+    `12.7kB.
+50% smaller than redux-form`

+    **[React Hook Form](https://react-hook-form.com/)** - Performant, flexible and extensible forms with easy-to-use validation.
+    `8.5kB. ~25% faster than Redux Form`

 - **Routing In App**

     **[React Router](https://reacttraining.com/react-router/web/guides/quick-start)** If you have a lot of routes, especially with a lot of nested **Route** and **Switch** components, you may want to pick React Router.
 It will be 100% backward compatible, offering an incremental migration path to the new hook-based APIs.